-WASHINGTON – Today, Congresswoman Cheri Bustos (IL-17) introduced the Flexible Pell Grant for 21st Century Students Act, a bipartisan bill that will allow students to use their Pell Grant awards year-round.
-Joining Congresswoman Bustos to introduce this bipartisan legislation are Republican Representatives Elise Stefanik (NY-21) and Carlos Curbelo (FL-26).
+WASHINGTON – Today, Congresswoman Cheri Bustos (IL-17) and Dave Loebsack (IA-2) introduced the Flexible Pell Grant for 21st Century Students Act, a bipartisan bill that will allow students to use their Pell Grant awards year-round.
+Joining Reps.
+Bustos and Loebsack to introduce this bipartisan legislation are Republican Representatives Elise Stefanik (NY-21) and Carlos Curbelo (FL-26).
 Congresswoman Bustos has long been pushing for more flexibility for students with Pell Grants, especially those attending community colleges, and has previously introduced similar legislation in past years.

 “As the mother of three boys, I know how important quality and affordable education is to getting a good-paying job and building a better life for hardworking Illinoisans in our region,” Congresswoman Bustos said.
 “After visiting each of the seven community colleges in our Congressional District, I heard from students and administrators about the need for more flexibility for Pell Grant awards – that’s why over the past few years, I’ve been pushing strongly for this bipartisan and commonsense legislation.
 This bill would give students more options in choosing when to take classes and would enable them to save money by entering the workforce faster.
 The colleges and universities in our region offer a pathway to success to so many Illinois students, so I’ll continue to do everything I can to help make higher education affordable and accessible for all.”